Originally published in Winter 2019

 “It’s [rewarding to] watch these students mature over the years in terms of their writing abilities, argumentation skills and thoughtfulness as they think about the future,” Clements said.
 “We’ll get a lot of freshmen who come in with pretty clear ideological blinders on.
 You can’t go through a run of courses over the span of several years without realizing that the picture is almost always more complicated than the blinkered perspective that you came in with.
 I’m not saying that I see a lot of massive shift in the thinking of students, but just to go from freshman to senior and to get them to think more historically, contextually and philosophically about what’s going on, that gives me hope.”

 In addition to Pitts Center events, Clements keeps busy working on research pursuits.
-Most recently, he published a paper in collaboration with Dr. Kevin Brown, associate dean and professor of the Howard and Beverly Dayton School of Business at Asbury.
+Most recently, he published a paper in collaboration with Dr. Kevin Brown, former associate dean and professor of the Dayton School of Business at Asbury.
 The duo has collaborated on several essays for the American Enterprise Institute’s “Values in Capitalism” project.
 For this year’s essay contest, they wrote about the future of liberalism.

 “We’re talking about liberal political institutions and modes of government like in the United States and most European countries,” Clements said. “[It’s] this notion that government ought to be constructed around protecting freedom and rights of individuals, rather than having individuals and communities support a government no matter what it does.”